tildetown/rodo/README.md

 ## Initializing rodo

 Before using rodo, you will need to initialize it.
-This means rodo will create a `~/.rodo`.
+This means rodo will create a `~/.rodo` file.

 ### To initialize rodo